Louis Hanzlik

 B.M., University of Iowa

-Louis Hanzlik is an internationally recognized, Grammy Award-winning trumpeter, chamber musician, and educator.
-A member of the renowned Orpheus Chamber Orchestra and American Brass Quintet (hailed by Newsweek as the “high priests of brass”), Hanzlik has performed throughout Asia, Australia, North America, South America, and Europe.
+Louis Hanzlik is an internationally recognized, GRAMMY Award-winning trumpeter, chamber musician, and educator.
+A member of the renowned Orpheus Chamber Orchestra and former member of the American Brass Quintet, Hanzlik has performed throughout Asia, Australia, North America, South America, and Europe.

-Originally from Iowa, Hanzlik is a graduate of the University of Iowa (B.M.), The Juilliard School (M.M.) and Teachers College, Columbia University (Ed.D.).
-He resides in Storrs, CT with his wife, Amanda, and two children, Ethan and Grace.
+Born in Nebraska and raised in Iowa, Hanzlik earned his B.M. from the University of Iowa, M.M. from The Juilliard School, and Ed.D. from Teachers College, Columbia University.
+He now resides in Storrs, CT, with his wife, Amanda, and their two children, Ethan and Grace.